Trump’s ‘Big, Beautiful Bill’ Hits the Senate — Here’s What They Kept and Cut

 Ups the child tax credit

-The child tax credit is a $2,000 per child benefit for folks with kids under age 17, and families are eligible for the full amount if they earn up to $200,000, ($400,000 if filing jointly).
-The child tax credit would revert to $2,000 after 2028.
+The current child tax credit is a $2,000 per child benefit for folks with kids under age 17, and families are eligible for the full amount if they earn up to $200,000, ($400,000 if filing jointly).

-The changes won't benefit all households: Democrats are criticizing stricter citizenship requirements that they say would reduce eligibility for 2 million kids.
-The bill stipulates that parents and children would need Social Security numbers to be qualify for the credit.
+The proposed changes won't benefit all households: Democrats are criticizing stricter citizenship requirements that they say would reduce eligibility for 2 million kids.
+The bill stipulates that parents and children would need Social Security numbers to qualify for the credit.

 There is precedent (and, typically, bipartisan support) for raising the tax credit.
 During the pandemic, the child tax credit was notably expanded in 2021 by the American Rescue Plan, reaching up to $3,600 for some families with young kids.
 But that was a temporary measure, and in 2022 the credit went back to the $2,000 level.